bbgdzxng1/interlace-detection-test-patterns/README.md

 Quasi-Interlace is a *"Term in consumer electronics denoting progressive segmented frame"* and *"Quasi-interlace in consumer SDTV is comparable to Progressive segmented-Frame (PsF) in HDTV, though at 25 or 29.97 frames per second instead of 24"*

+#### TODO

+- [ ] Add an interlaced tff "untagged" test case, to simulate interlaced content that has been encoded as progressive.
+- [ ] Improve the script to only perform the analyse operation if the optional dependencies are installed
+- [ ] Use `jq` for parsing and summarizing the json
+- [ ] Add gnuplot graphs to plot csv/tsv to svg.
+- [ ] Investigate FFmpeg audio frame_size warning when reading from raw ac3 (frame rate estimated from bitrate)
+- [ ] Add a Github release(s) of output media.
+- [ ] mediainfo has separate fields for "FrameRate_Original" and "FrameRate" - although I have not yet got DGPulldown to trigger this behavior.
+Needs further digging.
+- [x] ~Overlay the names of the test cases into each video.~
+- [x] ~Add a distinct function for progressive.~
+- [x] ~Add `-flags:v '+bitexact'` # to avoid unnecessry git changes in media files between architectures~